BenG-07/Trackmania-WebHook/README.md

 ## WebHook
-This plugin can post your new Personal Best in a [Discord®](https://discord.com/) Channel.
+This plugin can post your new Personal Best in a [Discord®](https://discord.com/) channel.

 ## Important!
 **DO ONLY SHARE YOUR WEBHOOK TOKEN WITH PEOPLE YOU TRUST!**